Antonio Segni: Illness and resignation

 On 7 August 1964, during a meeting at the Quirinal Palace with Moro and Saragat, Segni suffered a serious cerebral hemorrhage.
-At the time he was 73 years old and the first prognosis was not positive.
-In the interim, the President of the Senate, Cesare Merzagora, served as Acting President of the Republic.
+At the time, he was 73 years old and the first prognosis was not positive.
+In the interim, Merzagora served as Acting President of the Republic.
 Segni only partially recovered and decided to retire from office on 6 December 1964.
 Immediately after his resignation, Segni was appointed senator for life ex officio.
-On 29 December, Saragat was elected President.
+The 1964 Italian presidential election resulted in the election of Saragat on 29 December.

 Death and legacy

-On 1 December 1972, Segni died in Rome, at the age of 81.
+On 1 December 1972, Segni died in Rome at the age of 81.

-During all his political career, Segni acted as a moderate conservative, staunchly opposing the "opening to the left" proposed by Fanfani and Moro, but also tried not to bring his own party too far to the right.
-He was also the first Italian president to resign from office.
+During all his political career, Segni acted as a moderate conservative, staunchly opposing the "opening to the left" proposed by Fanfani and Moro, but he also tried not to bring his own party too far to the right.
+He was the first Italian president to resign from office.

 The frail, often ailing Segni, was affectionately called il malato di ferro, which literally means "the iron invalid".
-Time magazine once quoted a friend of his: "He is like the Colosseum; he looks like a ruin but he'll be around for a long time."
+Time once quoted a friend of his: "He is like the Colosseum; he looks like a ruin but he'll be around for a long time."

 Controversies

 During his presidency, Segni was particularly influenced by General Giovanni De Lorenzo, commander of the Carabinieri, a former partisan with monarchical ideals.
-On 25 March 1964, De Lorenzo, met with Carabinieri's commanders of the divisions of Milan, Rome and Naples, proposing a response to a hypothetical national crisis, known as Piano Solo.
-The plan consisted of a set of measures to occupy certain institutions, such as Quirinal Palace in Rome, and essential media infrastructures, like television and radio, as well as the neutralization of communist and socialist parties, with the deportation of hundreds of left-wing politicians to a secret military base in Sardinia.
+On 25 March 1964, De Lorenzo met with Carabinieri's commanders of the divisions of Milan, Rome, and Naples, proposing a response to a hypothetical national crisis, known as Piano Solo.
+The plan consisted of a set of measures to occupy certain institutions, such as Quirinal Palace in Rome, and essential media infrastructures, like television and radio, as well as the neutralisation of communist and socialist parties, with the deportation of hundreds of left-wing politicians to a secret military base in Sardinia.
 The list of people to be deported also included intellectuals, such as Pier Paolo Pasolini.

 On 10 May, De Lorenzo presented his plan to Segni, who was particularly impressed by it.
-However, both journalists Giorgio Galli and Indro Montanelli believed that Segni did not really want to carry out a coup d'état, but he wanted to use the plan like a threat for political purposes.
+Journalists Giorgio Galli and Indro Montanelli believed that Segni did not really want to carry out a coup d'état, but that he wanted to use the plan like a threat for political purposes.
 The coup plans were revealed in 1967, when the journalists Eugenio Scalfari and Lino Jannuzzi published the plan in the Italian news magazine L'Espresso in May 1967.
-However, the results of the official investigation remained classified until the early 1990s.
+The results of the official investigation remained classified until the early 1990s.
 It was released by premier Giulio Andreotti to the parliamentary investigation into Operation Gladio.
 L'Espresso mentioned that some 20,000 Carabinieri were supposed to be deployed around the country, with more than 5,000 agents in Rome.
-However, Segni was never investigated for this fact.
+Segni was never investigated for this fact.